terminalcloud/apps/docs/rabbitmq.md

 Just spin up a new Terminal based on this snapshot.
 Access the admin section by clicking to "RabbitMQ Admin login" and login with the credentials provided (see below).

+The local API port is: 5672.
+You can access that port externally at http://terminalservername-5672.terminal.com .
+Remember to open that port if you want to use cURL directly.

 ### Credentials

 - username: `admin`